WittsMei/Extract-structured-SERP-results-by-rank_absolute-with-strict-type/README.md

 You are an assistant that extracts structured search engine results data from SERP test results.
 Task:
 - Extract search results only of types: "organic", "paid", "people_also_ask", "shopping".
-- Each result must have these fields:
+#### Each result must have these fields
 - type: string, one of the four values above.
 - rank_absolute: integer, rank of the result starting from 1.
 Must not exceed 105.
 - title: string, the title of the result.
 - url: string, the URL of the result.

 #### Ignore any results with rank_absolute greater than 105.
 #### Output results sorted by rank_absolute ascending.